postcss/postcss/README.md

 to `map` option:

 * `inline` (boolean): should we inline map to CSS annotation comment.
-  By default, PostCSS checks previous CSS, and will inline new maps only if it is inlined there.
+  By default, PostCSS will inline new maps only if map was inlined in previous CSS.

-  If you inlined map, `result.map` will be empty, because map will be in `result.css` text.
+  If you inline map, `result.map` will be empty, because map will be in `result.css` text.

-  Yu can shortcut `map { inline: true }` as `map: 'inline'`.
+  You can shortcut `map { inline: true }` to `map: 'inline'`.

 * `prev` (strong or object): map content from previous processing step (like Sass compilation).
 PostCSS will try to read previous map automatically by annotation comment in origin CSS, but you can set it manually.
 Also you can remove previous map by `prev: false`.

-  This is only one map option, which you can be passed to `postcss.parse(css, opts)` to support multiple input CSS.
+  This option is only one map option, which can be passed to `postcss.parse(css, opts)`.
+Other options is for `toResult(opts)` or `process(css, opts)` method.

 * `sourcesContent` (boolean): should we set origin content (for example, Sass source) to map.
 By default, PostCSS will add content only if previous map